odysseyofnoises/EurKEY-Ultra/README.md

 ## Other Symbols

 Some symbols aren't shown in the screenshots.
-These include variants of several Greek letters that are sometimes used in math, ℵ for set theory, and ℏ and angle brackets for quantum physics.
-Type them by holding the AltGr key while typing other symbols:
+These include things like variants of several Greek letters that are sometimes used in math, ℵ for set theory, ℏ and angle brackets for quantum physics, and many other symbols.
+Type them using these key sequences:

 ### Math Symbols